ImadNait/Challenge-3/Challenge-3/ChallengeDocument.md

 ### Requirements

-- A frontend that allows two players to play against each other.
+- A frontend that allows two players to play against each othe (100%)
-- A backend that handles the game logic and the communication between the two players.
+- A backend that handles the game logic and the communication between the two players (100%)
 - The game should have a real time communication between the two players.
+(70%)
 - Add logger to log the game events in the server.
+(90%)

 - Did you complete any bonus points? **No**